nisalgunawardhana/ChatBot-Challenge-By-NisalGunawardhana/README.md

 Join the AI Chatbot Challenge and elevate your skills by combining the power of Laravel and Azure AI Foundry!
 In this challenge, you’ll explore how to create a custom AI-powered chatbot using Azure AI Studio while enhancing your backend expertise with Laravel.
 Complete the project, showcase your work, and receive a certificate of achievement to share on LinkedIn and beyond. 📜🎓
 ![Intro Image](public/images/intro.png)

+## Benefits of Participating 🎁

+By joining this challenge, you will:

+- Earn a certificate of achievement to showcase your skills.
+- Stand a chance to win LinkedIn Premium vouchers.
+- Gain hands-on experience with Azure AI Foundry.
+- Have the opportunity to win Azure free vouchers.
+- Enhance your backend development skills with Laravel.
+- Expand your professional network and career opportunities.

 ## Step 01
 ## Getting Started with Azure AI Foundry 🚀

 First, start learning with Azure AI Foundry by completing the Azure AI Foundry learning path: [Create Custom Copilots with AI Studio](https://learn.microsoft.com/training/paths/create-custom-copilots-ai-studio?wt.mc_id=studentamb_365539)

+## How to Get Azure Free Credit with Student Sign-Up 🎓💳

+As a student, you can get free Azure credits by signing up for the Azure for Students offer.
+Follow these steps to get started:

+1. **Visit the Azure for Students Page**: Go to the [Azure for Students](https://azure.microsoft.com/en-us/free/students/) page.
+2. **Sign Up with Your School Email**: Click on the "Activate now" button and sign up using your school email address.
+3. **Verify Your Student Status**: Follow the instructions to verify your student status.
+You may need to provide additional information or documentation.
+4. **Receive Your Free Credits**: Once your student status is verified, you will receive $100 in Azure credits, which you can use for various Azure services.

+With these credits, you can explore and use Azure services to build and deploy your projects without any cost.
+Happy learning and building!

 ## Step 02
 ## Setting Up the Chatbot 🛠️